nordic16/cmus-cheat-sheet/README.md

 shift-C: plays all media in your library (MUST BE ENABLED FOR FLUSHING AND REPEAT TO WORK).
 s: shuffles your library, playing a randomly selected track.
 r: keeps playing media in your library even after reaching its end.
+f: in case of a track change, cmus will select the currently playing track.
 ```

 If you want to manually queue up tracks, navigate to the track you want to be queued up, then press `e`.
 <br>The queue is **FIFO**, meaning that the last queued up track will be the last one to be played.